-- Exhibit an empathetic approach in providing quality patient care.
+- Exhibit an empathetic approach to providing quality patient care.

 - Possess a professional attitude expected of all healthcare providers.

-- Incorporate ethico-legal guidelines in meeting the health needs of patient, family, and community.
+- Incorporate ethico-legal guidelines in meeting the health needs of patients, families, and the community.

 - 32 Credit Hours at Penn Highlands